rafael2k/8086-toolchain/readme.md

 ELKS 8086 Toolchain is a work-in-progress project for providing a native ELKS 8086 C compiler toolchain.

-This is a fork of the upstream 8086-toolchain, which contains a neat NASM version, and the C86 C compiler by Matthew Brandt, Christoph van Wuellen, Keith and Dave Walker.
+This is a fork of the upstream 8086-toolchain, which contains and old NASM version, and the C86 C compiler by Matthew Brandt, Christoph van Wuellen, Keith and Dave Walker.
-It also contains Jody Bruchon et al. dev86's cpp, ld and ar.
+It was introduced to complete the ELKS native toolchain software by Bruce Evans, Jody Bruchon et al., namely dev86's cpp, ld, ar and as.
 Make is courtesy of David Given, Carl Eric Codere and Ceriel Jacobs, while disasm (dis88) was originally authored by G. M. Harding.
 Many improvements and changes by Rafael Diniz and Gregory Haerr for making all the software run on ELKS.

 The project currently contains: